khollingworth/requests-enhanced/docs/index.md

 # requests-enhanced

-> HTTP for Humans™, Now with HTTP/2 and HTTP/3
+> HTTP for Humans™, Now with OAuth, HTTP/2, and HTTP/3

-Welcome to the official documentation for `requests-enhanced`, a powerful extension to the popular `requests` library that brings HTTP/2 and HTTP/3 support with intelligent protocol fallback mechanisms.
+Welcome to the official documentation for `requests-enhanced`, a powerful extension to the popular `requests` library that brings OAuth authentication, HTTP/2, and HTTP/3 support with intelligent protocol fallback mechanisms.

 ## Key Features

+- **OAuth Authentication**: Full OAuth 1.0/1.1 and OAuth 2.0 support
 - **Multi-Protocol Support**: HTTP/1.1, HTTP/2, and HTTP/3 in a single library
 - **Intelligent Fallback**: Automatic degradation from HTTP/3 → HTTP/2 → HTTP/1.1
 - **Enhanced Performance**: Connection pooling and persistent connections